 12. Raising/Selling Chickens and Eggs

-Most small town and rural areas allow residents to keep chickens.
-If you’re up for the work, you can raise chickens and sell eggs, or keep a rooster in your bunch and sell chicks.
+Most small towns and rural areas allow residents to keep chickens.
+If you’re up for the work, you can raise chickens and sell eggs or keep a rooster in your bunch and sell chicks.
 Advertise in local papers and on local buy/sell sites like Craigslist.

 13. Selling Farm-Themed Crafts